 Environmental Monitoring Equipment Loans Program

-CCI's Preservation Services Division makes equipment available to help museums and galleries monitor their environments for only the cost of shipping the instruments to and from CCI with insurance.
+The Preservation Services Division of the Canadian Conservation Institute (CCI) loans equipment to help museums and galleries monitor their environments for only the cost of shipping the instruments to and from CCI.

-CCI makes available the necessary instrumentation for measuring the four most important environmental factors:
+- Elsec environmental monitors for taking spot-measurements of the four most important environmental factors:

 - relative humidity